What's your real job as a team lead

 Yes, this sounds silly but with this hands-on, no worry attitude your team members feel better.
 And I know, a lot of

 management lectures tell you the opposite.
-But this makes a HUGE difference in the team, their happyness and their productivity.
+But this makes a HUGE difference in the team, their happiness and their productivity.

 And don't use the increased productivity to push them!
 Leave them some slack, tolerate short distractions.

-And if there is some crunsh time because of a deadline, they will offer some extra work to get the things done.
+And if there is some crunch time because of a deadline, they will offer some extra work to get the things done.